ustun/reactjs-introduction/README.md

 allows one to view the application as a component tree, just like the HTML DOM tree.
 One can also view the props and state values of individual components.

-2. Using node.js serverside and same React components from our clientside application, we can build a server-side React application so that we can have isomorphic applications.
+2. Using node.js on the server side and same React components from our client side application, we can build a server-side React application so that we can have isomorphic applications.
 Here, instead of `React.render', we can use 'React.renderToString', which will output the components view as an HTML string,